Mostafa-Badreldin/Graduation-project/README.md

 # Graduation_project
-This is My graduation project from Business Intelligence (BI) Track from ITI
+This is My graduation project of Business Intelligence (BI) Track from Information Technology Institute (ITI) Monofiya branch.
+This a 3-Month diploma in Business Intelligence.